Public vaccination centre

 HPV vaccination for 21 to 30-year-olds

-As part of the vaccination campaign for free HPV vaccination up to the age of 30, the Department of Public Health is also offering freevaccination against human papilloma viruses with the Gardasil9®vaccine to people with a registered address in Innsbruck up to the age of 30 at .
-New dates for first vaccinations have been made available as part of the extension.
-When booking a first appointment, please note that the vaccination campaign expires in June 2026 and book your second appointment in good time, if possible as part of your first vaccination.
+As part of the vaccination campaign for free HPV vaccination up to the age of 30, Service Unit Healthcare is also offering free vaccination against human papilloma viruses with the Gardasil9® vaccine to people with a registered address in Innsbruck up to the age of 30.
+Under 21-year-olds are reached through the school vaccination campaign.

 Seasonal vaccinations such as corona and influenza